Common Questions (FAQ)

 6. If I’m younger than 18, who can fill out my waiver?

-Anyone who wishes to use one of our gyms or participate in any Vertical World class or program must have a completed waiver.
+All persons entering the gym must have a Vertical World waiver form on file.
+Climbers under 18 must have their waiver signed by a parent or legal guardian.
 All participants under the age of 18 must have their parent or court appointed legal guardian sign the waiver before they can climb.
 No exceptions to this policy can be made.
 You can sign the waiver online by clicking here

 7. If I want to be able to start climbing outdoors on my own what courses should I take?